-Navigating the technical specifications of hotel bathrobes and towels can feel like learning a new language.
+Navigating the technical specifications of hotel bath linens, like bathrobes and towels can feel like learning a new language.
 For procurement managers, hoteliers, and designers, understanding this terminology is not academic—it’s essential for making informed investments that balance guest luxury with operational durability.

 This glossary decodes the most critical terms you’ll encounter, transforming complex jargon into clear, actionable knowledge for your next purchasing decision.